GsDevKit/GsDevKit_home/shared/repos/GsDevKit_launcher/rowan/filetree/gsdevkit_launcher-Scripts.package/GdkL_Install_Launcher.class/README.md

 Finish the installation of gsdevkit_launcher that was started by
 	$GS_HOME/alt_bin/bootstrap_launcher:

-	If no options are specified, then both the --clone and --create (using the default <stone-name>) options are performed.
+	If no options are specified, then both the --clone and --populate (using the default <stone-name>) options are performed.

 	[ --clone ]
 		Clone the Rowan, stash and st_launcher projects into
 		$GS_HOME/shared/repos.

-	[ --create[=<stone-name>] ]
+	[ --populate[=<stone-name>] ]
-		Create a stone that can used for doing gsdevkit_launcher script development.
+		Populate an existing stone's directory with the scripts needed for development.
 Two scripts will be symbolically linked into the $GS_HOME/server/stones/<stone-name>
 		directory: newBuild_SystemUser_gsdevkit_launcher_tode
 		and newBuild_SystemUser_gsdevkit_launcher_deplyer.